StefanatouGerasimina/BankCustomer_ChurnPrediction/README.md

 <img src="https://github.com/StefanatouGerasimina/BankCustomer_ChurnPrediction/blob/main/result_images/features_types.png" width="200" height="180">

 As I can see from the array above, the continuous values are indeed of int or float type.
 Only the features that describe a category such as the Geography location and the gender, are of type object.
-Therefore, no data transformation is needed.
+Therefore, no data transformation is needed yet.

 ## Exploratory Data Analysis (EDA)

 ## Smote Analysis